 A point not addressed in this case is how the legislature can deny expungements to anyone who was “arrested” but not convicted.
 As the court reads to every jury that is empaneled in Pennsylvania, a mere arrest is not evidence that someone committed a crime.
 If the person arrested proves a case of mistaken identity why should he be denied expungement.
 But this is a battle for another day, as it was not at issue in the case before the court…

 To speak to a Fairlie & Lippy attorney about how to expunge the records pertaining to your past criminal case, contact us today for a free consultation.
-For more information about whether you may be eligible for an expungement, click here.
+The following link provides information about whether you may be eligible for an expungement.